Leonidas New Orleans

 Narrow lots are the norm and you’ve got about a 50/50 shot at finding a place with off-street parking.
 But once you’re parked, there’s plenty to do within a short distance of just about every home in the neighborhood.
 Don’t want to walk?
 Hop on the streetcar that runs right down Carrollton Avenue.

 Near the river, you’ll find Cowbell, Brigtsen’s and The Camellia Grill – three excellent examples of local cuisine.

 Head on up Carrollton to Oak Street, one of the most happening places in Leonidas.
 Oak Street is lined with coffee shops, restaurants, bars, galleries, a bookstore, and other retail, and is also home to the annual Po-Boy Festival.

-Palmer Park anchors the corner of Carrollton and Claiborne, along with a large Walgreens and the Robert Fresh Market, while Harrell Park sits closer to the parish line.
+Palmer Park (now known as Marsalis Harmony Park) anchors the corner of Carrollton and Claiborne, along with a large Walgreens and the Robert Fresh Market, while Harrell Park sits closer to the parish line.
 Palmer Park is the location of a monthly art market, with food, arts + crafts, and events featuring local artisans and craftsmen.